-- We no longer have trolleys to take you to the swim start.
+- There will be a .33 mile walk to the swim start.
 We encourage you to walk or jog as a warm-up.
 Do not wait too long to make your way to the swim start and miss your start time.
 The start will be clearly marked.
-Water and some porta potties will be available there.
+Water and some portta potties will be available there.

 - Athletes will start in waves.
 Your wave will be posted at packet pickup and at bodymarking prior to the race and at the swim start.
 Each wave will have its own swim cap color.
 You must start in your assigned wave to receive an accurate time.

 - You must wear the swim cap provided in your packet during the swim portion.
 The swim crew will be watching for the specific colors for your safety.